celalma/docs/README.md

 *Thought 3D in Scratch was impossible?
 Not anymore*

 - **Desktop game**
-*Create games that you can play on the desktop of your compuer and virtual friends you can play with while o using your PC*
+*Create games that you can play on the desktop of your compuer and virtual friends you can play with while using your PC*